Big Horn Remodeling

 Summerlin is one of the largest master-planned communities in the United States - 22,500 acres, more than 110,000 residents, and a housing stock that now spans 35 years across more than 20 named villages.
 That spread matters when you're remodeling, because a 1994 ranch in The Trails has nothing in common with a 2023 build in Reverence.

 We've worked across the Summerlin housing eras and the layered permitting and HOA processes that go with them: City of Las Vegas building department for most of Summerlin proper, Clark County for some peripheral parcels, and - separately - the Summerlin Council Design Review process for any change that's visible from a street or shared space.
 Most contractors in the Las Vegas Valley quote and build the same way regardless of where the home is.
 That's a problem in Summerlin.
 The HOA approval timeline alone can add four to eight weeks to a project if it's not handled correctly.
 The age of the original construction determines what's behind the wall - and what we're going to find when demo opens it up.
-The three sections below are how we adjust scope, schedule, and price for the actual Summerlin home in front of us.

 Local office